sebastian-mutz/fplt/README.md

 ## <span style="color:#734f96">Installation</span>

 FPLT can be installed/compiled with the [fortran package manager (fpm)](https://github.com/fortran-lang/fpm).
+You will need to make sure you have the [Generic Mapping Tools (GMT) 6](https://github.com/GenericMappingTools).